johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 ## The ts-node app

 I have a [technical blog](https://johnnyreilly.com/) which is built on Docusaurus.
-I run a number of post processing scripts on the blog to do things like:
+When the Docusaurus build runs, a number of post processing scripts run to do things like:

 - update the `sitemap.xml` to include the `lastmod` date and truncate the number of entries
 - patch the html files to use Cloudinary as an image CDN for open graph images

-These scripts are implemented as a ts-node console app.
+These scripts are implemented as a simple ts-node console app.
 For historical reasons it's called `trim-xml` (it originally just truncated the `sitemap.xml` file).
-It's a pretty simple app.
-It's a single file with a bunch of functions.
-It's not a particularly good name for the app but I'm not going to change it now.
+It's not a particularly good name but I'm not going to change it now.

 What we're interested in, is porting this app from ts-node to Bun.
 The app has a few dependencies; so npm compatibility is important to us.
 Let's see how it goes.